nileshchilka1/AutoEnsembler/README.md

 #### AutoEnRegressor

    As you can see without doing much and with three models I reached near to 0.7 r2_score.
 Almost all features are similar with respect to AutoEnClassifier.
-   Remainder :- By Default LR and RF are True (you can change accordingly)
+   Reminder :- By Default LR and RF are True (you can change accordingly)

 ![Screenshot1](https://github.com/nileshchilka1/AutoEnsembler/blob/master/Screenshot%204.png)